Recording slow queries and analyzing them using pt-query-digest

 How to analyze the slow query log

-If you check the contents of the recorded slow query log, you will see that queries that exceed the threshold are recorded in the following format.
+If you check the contents of the recorded slow query log, you will see that queries that exceed the threshold are recorded in this manner.

 In actual logs, there can be hundreds or even thousands of these items, so it is impossible to check them all.